MJKWoolnough/python/README.md

 type Tokens []Token
 ```

-Tokens represents a list ok tokens that have been parsed.
+Tokens represents a list of tokens that have been parsed.

 #### type TryStatement